logzio/slack-integration/README.md

 Chat with Alice in a group message (where you'll need to tag `@Alice`) or in a private message.

+Read more about Alice in the [Logz.io Docs](https://docs.logz.io/user-guide/integrations/alice-slack-chatbot.html).

 ## Install Alice

 Alice works with the Logz.io API, so you'll need an Enterprise or Pro plan.